Seahawks 53-man roster projection: Some tough calls remain really tough after second preseason game

 Cut: Jazz Ferguson, Amara Darboh, John Ursua, Terry Wright, Malik Turner, Keenan Reynolds.

 Comment: I’m back to five receivers, cutting Ferguson this week after what was somewhat of a struggle of an outing against the Vikings — just two receptions on seven targets, including a drop and a fumble after one of his two catches.
 And I’m also going with the idea that Ferguson, Ursua and Wright could all make it through to the practice squad.
 In fact, the rotations Sunday indicated that if there were to be a sixth receiver kept it would be Turner.
 The one big complication here, suddenly, is Metcalf’s health.
 Carroll says there’s a chance he’ll be ready week one.
 But if not, the Seahawks will have to think about how they put the roster together to make sure they have enough weapons for Wilson.
+Darboh, a third-round pick in 2017 for whom there was some momentary excitement in the spring, hasn’t played in the preseason.

 TIGHT ENDS